diagrams/diagrams-doc/manual/diagrams-manual.rst

 If the type `T` is an instance of `HasStyle`, then `[T]` is also.
 This means that you can apply styles uniformly to entire lists of diagrams at once, which occasionally comes in handy.
-The function type `a -> T` is also an instance of `HasStyle` whenever `T` is, which comes in handy even more occasionally.
+Likewise, there are `HasStyle` instances for pairs, `Map`\s, `Set`\s, and functions.

 2D Transformations
 ~~~~~~~~~~~~~~~~~~